 COVID-19, a respiratory illness, was declared a world-wide pandemic by the World Health Organisation in March 2020.
 COVID-19, as well as measures to slow its spread, have since had a significant impact on global economies and equity, debt and commodity markets.
 The Bank has considered the impact of COVID-19 and market volatility in preparing these separate financial statements.
 While the specific areas of judgement did not change, the impact of COVID-19 resulted in the application of further management overlays within those areas.
-Given the dynamic and evolving nature of COVID-19, the short duration between the declaration of the pandemic and the end of the financial reporting period, there might be differences between the estimated impact and actual outcome.
+Given the dynamic and evolving nature of COVID-19, there might be differences between the estimated impact and actual outcome.